 Raleigh Detour 2

 This is our entry level hybrid.
 Although you can buy bikes for less money, it's hard to beat the Detour 3.5 for value.
 The frame is aluminum for light weight.
 The fork is rigid for a good road feel, and the shifting is intuitive with its grip shift.
 It really rides like a more expensive bike.
-We carry the mens and womens.
-Both are also available in silver.
+We carry the men's and women's.
+Both are also available in pewter.